4 Best Peach Cobbler Recipes: From the Classic One to Keto Version

 • Refrigerator: Wrap tightly and store for up to 4 days

-• Freezer: Wrap well in plastic wrap and foil; freezes for up to 3 months
+• Freezer: Wrap well in plastic wrap and foil; freeze for up to 3 months

 3. Reheating: